Yann Le Gal

 Born to a middle class family, he was eight years old when his father suddenly died.
 His mother raised him with his sister, and played a formative role in his upbringing.
 The close bond formed between the two continues to influence his life and art.

 His interest in drawing started during his childhood with the discovery of Tintin comic books and the art of Hergé.
-At the same time he discovered the Marvel's heroes pantheon in the french magazine "Strange" in which were displayed bests series such as X-men from John Byrne, Spiderman by Chris Claremont or the Fantastic Four by Jack Kirby.
-These were the first masters he learned from in copying their art.
+At the same time he discovered the Marvel's heroes pantheon in the french magazine "Strange" in which were displayed bests series such as X-men, Spiderman and the Fantastic Four among others.
+These were the first and impressive influences he received.

-As a teenage, he met Jean-David Morvan, with whose he became a close friend.
-JD Morvan made him discover different artists such as Loisel, Jean Giraud-Moebius, Katsuhiro Otomo and Akira Toriyama among others.
-At this time Le Gal wrote and draw a short fairy-tale, the story of a king who fight with the Death came to catch him.
+As a teenage Le Gal wrote and draw a short fairy-tale, the story of a king who fight with the Death came to catch him.
 Determined not to die, the king presents a magic mirror to the Death, whose reflection catch it, then holds it captive inside.
-From this legend, Morvan and Le Gal imagine together an incredible story which became the foundation of what will be later the comic books series " Zorn et Dirna" published in France by "Soleil editions".
+From this legend, Le Gal and his close friend JD Morvan imagine together an incredible story which became the foundation of what will be later the comic books series " Zorn et Dirna" published in France by "Soleil editions".
 In 1994, Le Gal joined JD Morvan and other comic books artists such as Jab Jab Whamo, Sylvain Savoia, Philippe Buchet and Florent Sacré, to be one of the founder of the "Atelier 510 TTC" in Reims, France.

 During his apprenticeship, he witnessed the transformation of the école des beaux arts of Reims into a design art school, "ESAD", the transformation creating tensions and divisions between the old and new generations of teachers.
 To preserve independence as he worked towards achieving a level of artistic competence parallel with the great historic artists, Le Gal distanced himself from the noxious atmosphere of the school and the formulaic career promoted in this environment.
 This experience caused an overall rejection of the art-school curriculum, and his primary influences entail both classic and modern, from Rembrandt, to Rodin, Manet, Giacometti, and Picasso.
 Rather than the school taught rule, he incorporated elements that fall between classicism and expressionism, light and shadow, much of this acquired through his own research, into a uniquely introspective and fragile artistic language.